angular-schule/angular-cli-ghpages/README.md

  * optional
  * default: url of the origin remote of the current dir (assumes a git repository)

-By default, [tschaub/gh-pages](https://github.com/tschaub/gh-pages) assumes that the current working directory is a git repository, and that you want to push changes to the `origin` remote.
+By default, __gh-pages__ assumes that the current working directory is a git repository, and that you want to push changes to the `origin` remote.
 If instead your script is not in a git repository, or if you want to push to another repository, you can provide the repository URL in the `repo` option.

 #### <a id="message">--message</a>
  * optional
  * default: `Auto-generated commit`

 The commit message, __must be wrapped in quotes__.
-Hardcoded additional text is always added, if the environment variable `process.env.TRAVIS` exists (for Travis CI).
+Some handy additional text is always added, if the environment variable `process.env.TRAVIS` exists (for Travis CI).

 Example:
 ```sh